The Protocols set out the rules that projects must follow in order to earn certified carbon credits. These rules include:

 - A first-ever urban tree preservation protocol (“avoided conversion”).

-Posted now are updated versions of all documents as of April 27, 2017.
+Posted now are updated versions of the protocols as of October 2017.
 We have also provided short summaries of protocol requirements for those of you who want something more succinct.

 Comment on the Draft Urban Forest Carbon Protocols.